R3Conclave/conclave-core-sdk/docs/docs/architecture.md

 running so they can send it messages, and they also need to obtain an `EnclaveInstanceInfo` object from the host.
 This could be downloaded on demand from the host, or it could be published somewhere.
 This object encapsulates a _remote attestation_ from the host.
 They test the `EnclaveInstanceInfo` against a set of constraints, depending on how flexible they want to be about software upgrades to the enclave.
+Constraints are represented by an [`EnclaveConstraint`](/api/com/r3/conclave/client/EnclaveConstraint.html) object, which can be read from/written to a small domain specific language suitable for embedding in config files, command line options and so on.
+A constraint may specify that a specific set of code hashes is required i.e. every version is whitelisted and no upgrade is possible until the constraint is adjusted.
+Or, it may specify a set of allowed signing keys, enabling enclave authors to release new versions.
+In that scenario the enclave creator is trusted but the entity hosting the enclave instance may not be.

-When they're happy they can create `EnclaveMail` which encapsulates an encrypted message.
-By serializing and delivering the `EnclaveMail` object to the host (and from there to the enclave), communication is established.
-See the [Mail](#mail) section below.
+When they're happy they can create encrypted messages using the key in the `EnclaveInstanceInfo`.
+By sending and receiving such messages to the host (and from there to the enclave), communication is established.
+See the [Mail ](#mail) section below for further discussion of this.

 Whilst the high level setup has just those three entities, real deployments have more: